40 Brilliant Home Organizing Hacks You’ll Wish You Knew Sooner

 I’m all for dry-erase message boards, but they’re usually pretty unattractive.
 So I make message boards using nice picture frames.
 To make these message boards, grab a picture frame and some paper.
 Cut the paper to fit the frame and set it in behind the glass.
 The glass makes an excellent dry erase surface! — Jessie Dawson

-Psst—here are 20 secrets personal organizers would never tell you for free.
+Psst—here are 20 secrets personal organizers don’t want you to know.

 Easy Drawer Organizer